 The SMF shall store the targetServingNfId, if received in the request, but the SMF shall still consider the AMF (previously) received in the servingNfId IE as the serving AMF for the UE.

 2b.
-If the SMF cannot proceed with preparing the handover of the PDU session (e.g. the UE moves into a non-allowed service area), the SMF shall return an error response, as specified in step 2b of figure 5.2.2.3.1-1.
+If the SMF cannot proceed with preparing the handover of the PDU session (e.g. the UE moves into a non-allowed service area, the SMF cannot select a suitable I-UPF, or the UE is only reachable for regulatory prioritized services), the SMF shall set the hoState to NONE, release resources reserved for the handover to the target 5G-AN and return an error response, as specified in step 2b of figure 5.2.2.3.1-1.
+For a 4xx/5xx response, the SmContextUpdateError structure shall include the following additional information:

+- N2 SM information (see Handover Preparation Unsuccessful Transfer IE in clause 9.3.4.18 of 3GPP TS 38.413 [9]) indicating the cause of the failure;

+- the cause in the error attribute set to one of the application errors listed in Table 6.1.3.3.4.2.2-2.

 When receiving a 4xx/5xx response from the SMF, the NF service consumer (e.g. the AMF) shall regard the hoState of the SM Context to be NONE.

 3. If the SMF returned a 200 OK response in step 2a, the NF Service Consumer (e.g. AMF) shall subsequently update the SM context in the SMF by sending POST request, as specified in clause 5.2.2.3.1, with the following information: